Creative non-fiction essays in literature, politics, history, or philosophy allow space for affirming one's stance on issues, old and new.

 That night when Langston cries because he lied and deceived everybody, he shows that he is a good person.
 He didn't want to disappoint the adults.
 He knows he lied because he pretended to accept that metaphor when he did not even understand it.

-Langston suffered because he lied, which demonstrates that he was a good Christian, who accepts the commandment against lying.
+Langston suffered because he lied, which demonstrates that he possessed at least that one good Christian value as one who accepts the commandment against lying.
 But as a child, the young Langston does not understand his own goodness.

 Auntie Reed is lost in the metaphor and completely misreads Langston's feelings.
 When she hears him crying, she explains to her husband that Langston experienced the Holy Ghost and saw Jesus.